 The Wilderness Program offers two types of programs: Journeys and Taster Programs.
-To access these programs, young people must be attached to a key support worker or case worker within Berry Street.
+To access these, young people must be attached to a key support worker or case worker within Berry Street.

 - Young Men’s Program (Cobberas) – a state-wide program for young men aged 13-16 years old, which involves a 10-day journey of hiking and rafting, a reconnect camp and a reconnect day.

 - Empowering Young Women’s Program (Nadgee) - a state-wide program for young women aged 13-16 years old.
 This includes a nine-day hiking journey, a reconnect camp and a reconnect day.